Let's take a closer look at how Unique Meeting IDs work.

 Where is this feature supported?

 Currently, Unique Meeting IDs are supported in Dialpad Meetings for desktop and mobile, the Dialpad Meetings Google Calendar add-on, and the Dialpad Meetings Outlook add-in.
-Support for other ways to create a Unique Meeting ID is coming soon.

 I’ve toggled the unique meeting setting to “on” in my profile.
 Why can’t I create a meeting with a Unique ID?